Sector 7 (book)

 Sector 7 is a wordless picture book created and illustrated by David Wiesner.
 Published in 1999 by Clarion Books, it was the recipient of the Caldecott Honor for illustration in 2000.

 Summary

-The story is set at the Empire State Building's observatory, where a class of school children are on a field trip.
-The primary character is a boy befriended by a cloud who is whisked away to Sector 7, the depot for clouds.
-There the boy produces blueprints of fantastic new designs, in the form of ocean creatures, for the disgruntled group of young clouds.
-As the young clouds experiment, they delight in their new forms.
+The story is set at the Empire State Building's observatory, where a class of school children are on a field trip on a cloudy day.
+The primary character is a boy befriended by a friendly sentient cloud.
+The cloud flies the boy to Sector 7, an airborne depot for clouds.
+There the boy produces blueprints of fantastic new designs, in the form of ocean creatures, for the disgruntled clouds.
+As the clouds experiment, they delight in their new forms.

-The adult clouds running the cloud depot are furious when they discover the young clouds' misbehavior, and they escort the boy back to the observatory.
-However, once the blueprints are examined further by the adults, they begin to admire the possibilities contained within them.
-As the children return home on the school bus, the New York skyline becomes filled with a profusion of clouds in the shapes of aquarium fish and ocean creatures.
+The human bureaucrats running the cloud depot are furious when they discover the clouds' misbehavior, and they escort the boy back to the observatory.
+Meanwhile, the clouds' rebelliousness spirals out of control.
+As the children return home on a school bus, the New York skyline becomes filled with a profusion of clouds in the shapes of aquarium fish and ocean creatures.